mxklabs/mxklabs-iot-dashboard/README.md

 # Introduction

 This project implements a simple IoT dashboard on a Raspberry Pi (with touchscreen display), currently featuring relative humidity and temperature monitoring.
 Using the touch screen interface the user can view sensor readings over the last day, week, month or year.
 For larger time ranges values are plotted as a band, showing both the minimum and maximum extremes.
+All sensor information is stored in file-backed buffers, meaning that data is not lost following power cycles.

 For context, the main reason I created this project was due to the purchase of an accoustic piano with strict warranty conditions on humidity in particular.
 This monitoring application allows me to verify I meet those conditions.

 ![Screenshot](assets/screenshot.png)

+**NOTE**: *This code is not production quality.
+I decided to share it in case it is useful to someone else.*

 # Installation